adishavit/mittens/README.md

    return all_catcher(EXIT_FAILURE, [](){ cout << "Oh My!"<< endl; })();
 }
 ```
-Here, the handler `mittens::all_catcher` takes a two arguments:
+Here, the handler `mittens::all_catcher` takes a *two* arguments:
  1. The value (`EXIT_FAILURE`) to be returned when activated.
  2. A lambda to be called before returning.

-Note also that instead of calling `.handleException();` we can use the empty function call `operator()`.
+&#10148; Note also, that instead of calling `.handleException();` we can use the function call `operator()`.

-This is all very nice, but isn't all that different (nor much shorter nor clearer) from regular try-catch(...) blocks.
+This is all very nice, but it isn't all that different (nor much shorter nor clearer) from regular try-catch(...) blocks.
 And what about handling multiple exception types?

-#### Multiple Exception Types
+#### Handling Multiple Exception Types

-This is where Mitten's power shines.
+This is where Mittens begins to manifest itself.
 As claimed above, Mittens allows exception catcher composition.
 Let's see an example:

 ```